 Running a business is bigger than freelancing.
 The “how to start a business” manual is not the same for everyone.
 But creating your brand matters beyond words.
 So, aim high and strive for outstanding customer experience and client retention.
 Setting these two goals will get you in the right mindset and focused on scaling your business.
-One of the first steps to start your own business and achieve these goals is to build your brand before building your client base.
+One of the first steps to starting your own business and achieving these goals is to build your brand before building your client base.

 Building your brand is a long process that requires consistent effort.
 Here is what it includes:

 - Competitive research: Knowing what other service providers in your niche are offering will help you adjust your services and offerings to stay competitive.
 You might realize that you need to hire people with skills complementary to yours to offer integrated solutions.
 For example, if you provide writing services, you can enrich your team with SEO and social media specialists to attract clients that want to implement a digital marketing strategy.

 - Market research: Although you already know a lot about your target market, it’s best to dig deeper and create buyer personas to optimize your marketing efforts.
 Competitive and market research will also help you figure out the demand in your niche so that you plan your expansion strategy accordingly.